 - 2 Are Sustainable Clothes More Expensive?
 Is the Cost Worth It?

-- 4 These Best 10 Affordable Sustainable Clothing Brands Are Taking it Slow!
+- 4 Best 10 Affordable Sustainable Clothing Brands for Eco-Friendly Fashion

-- 5 How Can We Help You in Finding Eco-Friendly Clothing Fits?
+- 5 How Can We Help You Find Trendy Eco-Friendly Fits?

 - 6 The BeZen Take on Affordable Sustainable Clothing Brands